taterowney/seymour/README.md

 ## Code style

-If you contribute to the project, do not worry about code style too much.
+If you contribute to the project, do not worry about code style too much;
-We will accept your PR regardless of style; Martin will eventually adjust it.
-None of the style rules is enforced by a linter.
+none of the style rules is enforced by a linter;
+we will accept your PR regardless of style;
+Martin will eventually adjust it.
 The guideline below is written primarily to assist you in reading the code.

+### Global variables

+- Implicit and typeclass arguments may be put after `variable` but explicit arguments may not be.
+Example and a non-example:

+  `variable {R : Type} [R : Ring] (a : R)`

+  While `{R : Type} [R : Ring]` in encouraged, the explicit argument `(a : R)` is not allowed.
+  As a result, when you call a function or lemma, you can be sure that all required arguments are visible at the lines of given function or lemma.
+- We use global variables sparingly — usually for arguments that are used by the entire file or section.

 ### Lines